Liam Connor: Storylines

-Maria keeps the news of the stillbirth from Liam and stays with her colleague Audrey Roberts (Sue Nicholls) in response to this.
-Liam only finds out about his child's death from the midwife when she calls to check on Maria.
-The newly married couple have a huge argument, which climaxes in Maria declaring that the marriage is over, just under three months into it.
+Maria keeps the news of the stillbirth from Liam and stays with her colleague Audrey Roberts (Sue Nicholls).
+Liam finds out about his child's death from the midwife only when she calls to check on Maria.
+The newly married couple have a huge argument, which climaxes in Maria declaring that the marriage is over just under three months into it.
 With Maria leaving him, Liam sinks into depression and seeks comfort in Carla, sleeping with her.
 Later that day, Liam is just leaving Carla's flat when they stop in the doorway for a goodbye kiss unaware that up the road walking is their assistant Rosie Webster (Helen Flanagan).
-On catching glimpse of the lovers, Rosie quickly jumps out of their sight and seizing an opportunity, takes a video of the tender moment before Liam drives off.
-Liam and Carla later agree that he will tell Maria about their relationship but instead Maria apologizes for not telling him sooner that she lost the baby and asks him to give her a second chance.
-So, that day, he tells Carla that he and Maria are back together and are off on holiday.
+On catching glimpse of the lovers, Rosie quickly jumps out of their sight and takes a video of the tender moment before Liam drives off.
+Liam and Carla later agree that he will tell Maria about their relationship but instead Maria apologises for not telling him sooner that she lost the baby and asks for a second chance.
+That day, he tells Carla that he and Maria are back together and are off on holiday.

-On their return, Carla's revenge is to insist that Liam sell his share of Underworld to Tony or she would tell Maria about them sleeping together.
+On their return, Carla's revenge is to insist that Liam sell his share of Underworld to Tony or she will tell Maria about them sleeping together.
 Liam gives in, as he and Maria are discussing trying for another baby.

-Bored at home all day, Liam and his cousin, Tom Kerrigan (Philip McGinley) start a new business called Lad Rags.
+Bored at home all day, Liam and his cousin Tom Kerrigan (Philip McGinley) start a new business called Lad Rags.
 Tom, however, fails to persuade the bank to loan them £50K so he asks Carla to invest, which she does.
 Liam is furious when he finds out, telling Tom that her 25% share is coming out of his half of the business.
-Knowing that neither Tony or Maria would be pleased about them working together, they agree to keep it a secret from them and it is clear that Liam and Carla still have strong feelings for each other.
+Knowing that neither Tony nor Maria would be pleased about them working together, they agree to keep it a secret from them and it is clear that Liam and Carla still have strong feelings for each other.

-In September 2008, Rosie Webster decides to seduce Tony and invites him to a hotel room.
+In September 2008, Rosie decides to seduce Tony and invites him to a hotel room.
 When he arrives, he is stunned to find Rosie draped over the bed semi-naked and it all becomes clear to Tony what her game is.
-He subsequently harshly rejects Rosie, telling her he only has eyes for Carla and that she is nothing but a silly little girl.
+He subsequently harshly rejects Rosie, telling her he has eyes for only Carla and that she is nothing but a silly little girl.
 Humiliated, Rosie exacts her revenge and shows Tony the video footage of Liam and Carla kissing.
 Upon seeing the footage, Tony is silenced and leaves the hotel with Rosie's phone, which he later dumps in the canal after copying the video.